jhmanchola/Learning-curve/README.md

-# Self made solutions
+# Code to solve problems
-Some code I've written to solve problems encountered along the way.
+Some code I've written to solve random problems encountered along the way.